palmettos/neat-cython/README.md

 This is a fork of [neat-python](https://github.com/CodeReclaimers/neat-python) (which was created by [CodeReclaimers](https://github.com/CodeReclaimers)).
 I am not a contributor to the original project.
 This repository differs from the original project only in that it contains compilable [Cython](https://cython.org/) optimizations in performance-critical modules.

-All existing APIs and documentation are functionally equivalent.
+All existing APIs and documentation are intended to be functionally equivalent.
+This is a WIP, so some things may be broken.

 ## Building ##